-In {\cite{Kleinberg09multiplicativeupdates}} Kleinberg \etal showed that in congestion games, every stable fixed point is a weakly stable Nash equilibrium.
-The following theorem (that assumes point-wise convergence) has a corollary that for all but measure zero initial conditions, replicator dynamics converges to a weakly stable Nash equilibrium. \begin{thm} The set of initial conditions that converge to unstable fixed points has measure zero in $\Delta$ for linear congestion games and network coordination games. \end{thm}
+{\cite{Kleinberg09multiplicativeupdates}} showed that in congestion games every stable fixed point is a weakly stable Nash equilibrium.
+The following theorem (that assumes point-wise convergence) has as a corollary that for all but a measure zero set of initial conditions replicator dynamics converges to a weakly stable Nash equilibrium.

+\begin{theorem} The set of initial conditions for which the replicator converges to unstable fixed points has measure zero in $\Delta$ for linear congestion games and network coordination games. \end{theorem}